assen-totin/cdn/README.md

 The following upload methods are available via CDN:

-- multipart/form-data.
-Only raw data (aka 8-bit) is supported (i.e. no quoted-printable of Base64).
+- `multipart/form-data`: only raw data (aka 8-bit) and Base64 encoding are supported (i.e. no quoted-printable or other encodings).
-- application/x-www-form-urlencoded
+- `application/x-www-form-urlencoded`

 The following form field names are recognised:

-- `d`: file field when uploading using multipart/form-data; the file content when using application/x-www-form-urlencoded.
+- `d`: file field when uploading using `multipart/form-data`; the file content when using `application/x-www-form-urlencoded`.
-- `n`: file name; only used for application/x-www-form-urlencoded.
+- `n`: original filename; mandatory for `application/x-www-form-urlencoded`; for `multipart/form-data` overrides the value, provided in the file part of the form itself.
+- `ct`: content type of the file; mandatory for `application/x-www-form-urlencoded`; for `multipart/form-data` overrides the value, provided in the file part of the form itself.
 - `cd`: content disposition to use for this file.
-May only be set to `attachment`, all other values are ignored.
+All values except `attachment` are.
 If not set, file will be served inline.
-- `ct`: content type of the file.
-For multipart/form-data overrides the value, provided in the file part of the form itself.

 The metadata can be created in two ways:

-- For SQL or MongoDB, you need to provide auth_value to be set in the database table or collection, e.g. via JWT.
+- For SQL or MongoDB, you need to provide `auth_value` to be set in the database table or collection, e.g. via JWT.
 - For JSON or XML, a request will be send using the chosen transport (Unix, TCP, HTTP) with the file metadata (as in the response when asking to download or delete a file); the response will be ignored.

 ## Manual uploads